AVP42/my-hugo-site/content/home/posts.md

 headless: true

 # Order that this section appears on the page.
-weight: 60
+weight: 20

-title: Recent Posts
+title: 近期文章
 subtitle:

 content:
   # Page type to display.
 E.g. post, talk, publication...
   page_type: post
   # Choose how many pages you would like to display (0 = all pages)
-  count: 3
+  count: 5
   # Filter on criteria
   filters:
     author: ""